School choice with independent versus consolidated districts: Introduction

+Despite our data being remarkably detailed, an analysis of two-sided markets still needs to overcome two technical problems.
 The first issue that needs to be addressed concerns estimating students' preferences.
-In the student-proposing deferred acceptance algorithm (used to compute the SOSM) it is only a \emph{weakly} dominant strategy for students to report their complete rank-order lists (ROLs) of schools truthfully.
-Therefore, stated ROLs may differ from the real preferences because students submit strategic ROLs by either omitting schools which they deem unattainable or by truncating their ROLs if they are confident that they will be assigned to more preferred schools.
-Both types of omissions have consistently been observed in the field \citep{chen2019} and in the lab \citep{castillo2016truncation}; and both are particularly important for us because the average student in Budapest ranks only four schools, even when they are allowed, and encouraged, to rank all schools.
+In the student-proposing deferred acceptance algorithm, used to compute the SOSM, it is only a \emph{weakly} dominant strategy for students to report their complete rank-order lists (ROLs) of schools truthfully.
+Therefore, stated ROLs may differ from real ones because students either omit schools which they deem unattainable or truncate their ROLs if they are confident that they will be assigned to more preferred schools.\footnote{A large literature directly uses reported preferences in the deferred acceptance mechanism as true preferences (see \cite{abdulkadirouglu2017welfare}, \cite{che2019efficiency}, and references therein).
+Our estimation procedure goes one step further by also using estimated preferences.} Both types of omissions have consistently been observed in the field \citep{chen2019} and in the lab \citep{castillo2016truncation}; and both are particularly important for us because the average student in Budapest ranks only four schools, even when they are allowed and encouraged to rank all schools at no cost.
 The fact that students submit rather short preference lists is the reason why we need a parametric approach to construct their ``true'' complete ROLs.
-However, the fact that students may omit some of their top-ranked schools also renders standard approaches to estimate multinomial preferences inapplicable.